 There is a story in the Bible recorded to illustrate the power of forgiveness.
-There was a man sick, a paralytic that was stretched out in a bed without the ability to function at all.
-It is a nerve disease that takes all ability to function away, like sin to the soul.
-They brought him to Jesus, and Jesus said, Son, your sins are forgiven.
-Click-Mark 2:5.
-After they questioned Him about Him just declaring forgiveness to this sick person, He said, Which is easier, to say to the paralytic, ‘Your sins are forgiven,’ or to say, ‘Rise, take up your bed and walk’?
+There was a man sick, a paralytic, that was stretched out in a bed without the ability to function at all - Paralysis is a nerve disease that takes away all ability to function, just like sin affects the soul.
+His friends brought the man to Jesus, and Jesus spoke forgiveness, first, and then also healing to the sick man.

-The primary focus of forgiveness is to remove the offense that stands, first between us and God and then between one and another.
-People don’t talk to each other because of forgiveness, and when one tries, the one that has forgiveness won’t listen.
-It is like that between us and God, when we are guilty, or when we do not forgive there is tension between us and God, and the fellowship is lost, and the relationship is damaged, but when forgiveness takes place there is restoration.
+The primary focus of forgiveness is to remove the offense that stands, first between us and God and then between us and another person.
+Often, people won’t talk to each other because of forgiveness, and when one tries to break that silence, the one that has forgiveness in his hear t won’t listen.
+It is like that between us and God - when we are guilty, or when we do not forgive there is tension between us and God, and the fellowship is lost, and the relationship is damaged, Then, when forgiveness takes place, there is restoration of the relationship.

 Sin drives us from God without the ability to return, but forgiveness brings us back to Him.
 Forgiveness unites us with God and with each other.
 Click-Colossians 2:13

 How to obtain forgiveness

-In Luke chapter 17 Jesus was teaching on forgiveness.
+In Luke chapter 17 Jesus was teaching about forgiveness.
 Not only did He encourage people to forgive others, but that repentance must precede forgiveness.

-This speaks about one person forgiving the other, but it is likewise with God, repentance has to precede forgiveness.
-Click-Luke 24:47 declares this plainly,
+This speaks about one person forgiving the other, but it is same with God, repentance has to precede forgiveness.

-May seek forgiveness solely to clear their mind of guilt, but not with the intent to forsake the sin itself.
+Many people seek forgiveness solely to clear their conscience of guilt, but not with the intent to forsake the sin itself.
 Seeking forgiveness with this intent will not produce authentic forgiveness.
 Repentance is simply seeking forgiveness with the intent to not continue in the sin.

-Click-Luke 11:4 which is part of the sample prayer the Lord Jesus gave to His disciples, and to all who want to follow Him, and it is the middle of the prayer it
+Part of the sample prayer the Lord Jesus gave to His disciples, and to all who want to follow Him, are these verses that speak to the topic of Forgiveness.

-Click-Matthew 18:21-34 is a parable of the person that was seeking forgiveness, but was not willing to forgive those who had wronged him, and in verse 35 Jesus gives the conclusion.
-“So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart.”
+In Matthew 18:21-34 Is a parable of the person that was seeking forgiveness, but was not willing to forgive those who had wronged him, in the following verse Jesus gives the conclusion to this significant teaching.

 When we come to God to ask for forgiveness, but we are not willing to forgive those who have wronged us, we simply will not receive forgiveness ourselves.
 Recognizing God s truth about forgiveness and accepting His way into our hearts will give us that deep and liberating freedom of forgiveness.